fomightez/ptmbr-accompmatz/README.md

 ## Technical Details

 This was done so that development of the accompanying material for the patmatch-binder repo could continue without need for rebuilding the associated images at MyBinder.org or Cyverse.

+I borrrowed the 'warning' highlight/introductory text about notebooks at the top of the first two included notebooks from Tim Sherratt's notebook [here](https://github.com/GLAM-Workbench/te-papa-api/blob/master/Exploring-the-Te-Papa-collection-API.ipynb).